madetech/handbook/guides/process/support_team.md

 ## Support Planning

-During a weekly call (bi-weekly for some) with each customer Nick and the customer will agree to a commitment of work to be completed the following week by the support team.
+During a weekly call (bi-weekly for some) our client will agree to a commitment of work to be completed the following week by the support team.
 These issues will be moved to the 'Up Next' column, and copied to the Support Epics board.

 By Thursday of each week the Support Epics board will have:
  * A list of items that can be reasonably completed by support pairs in the upcoming week, and have a pair assigned to them